corda/corda/docs/source/cordapp-advanced-concepts.rst

 ..
 How The UTxO model is applied.

-.. note:: Corda's design is based on the UTxO model.
+.. note:: Corda's design is based on the UTXO model.
 In a serialized transaction the input and reference states are `StateRefs` - only references
           to output states from previous transactions (see :doc:`api-transactions`).
           When building the `LedgerTransaction`, the `inputs` and `references` are resolved to Java objects created by deserialising blobs of data fetched from previous transactions that were serialized in that context - within the classloader of that transaction.
           This model has consequences when it comes to how states can be evolved.
 Removing a field from a newer version of a state would mean that when deserialising that state in the context of a transaction using the more recent code, that field could just disappear.
-          To prevent this, in Corda 4 we implemented the no-data loss rule, which prevents this to happen.
+          In Corda 4 we implemented the no-data loss rule, which prevents this to happen.
 See :doc:`serialization-default-evolution`

 ..
 Go through a very basic example of transaction verification.